 In August 2018, the Province of British Columbia filed a class action against numerous opioid manufacturers and distributors, including the Company and its subsidiaries, Shoppers Drug Mart Inc. and Sanis Health Inc. The claim contains allegations of breach of the Competition Act, fraudulent misrepresentation and deceit and negligence, and seeks damages (unquantified) for the expenses incurred by the province in paying for opioid prescriptions and other healthcare costs related to opioid addiction and abuse in British Columbia.
-The Company believes this proceeding is without merit and is vigorously defending it.
-The Company does not currently have any significant accruals or provisions for this matter recorded in the consolidated financial statements.
+In May 2019, two further opioid-related class actions were commenced in each of Ontario and Quebec against a large group of defendants, including Sanis Health Inc. The allegations in Ontario and Quebec are similar to the allegations against manufacturer defendants in the Province of British Columbia class action, except that the May 2019 claims seek recovery of damages on behalf of opioid users directly.
+The Company believes these proceedings are without merit and is vigorously defending them.
+The Company does not currently have any significant accruals or provisions for these matters recorded in the consolidated financial statements.

 On August 26, 2015, the Company was served with a proposed class action, which was commenced in the Ontario Superior Court of Justice ("Superior Court") against the Company and certain subsidiaries, Weston and others in connection with the collapse of the Rana Plaza complex in Dhaka, Bangladesh in 2013.
-The claim seeks approximately \$2 billion in damages.
-The Company believes this proceeding is without merit and is vigorously defending it.
-The Company does not currently have any significant accruals or provisions for this matter recorded in the consolidated financial statements.
+The claim sought approximately \$2 billion in damages.
 In July 2017, the Superior Court dismissed the action and the plaintiffs appealed.
 The decision of the Ontario Court of Appeal, released December 20, 2018, upheld the Superior Court's dismissal of the action.
-Costs awarded in respect of the original motion were reduced by 30%.
-The Company anticipates that the plaintiffs will seek leave to appeal to the Supreme Court of Canada.
+In February 2019, the plaintiffs sought leave to appeal to the Supreme Court of Canada ("Supreme Court"), with such leave to appeal denied by the Supreme Court on August 8, 2019.
+The Company considers this matter closed as the Supreme Court's decision cannot be appealed.